 Differentially expressed genes per cluster.
-Gene expression values for single-gene deletions within a cluster were compared to the background set of all deletions.
-Differentially expressed genes for each cluster were calculated using the differentialGeneTest() function in Monocle.
-Because the expression datasets were microarray-derived rather than count-based RNA-seq data, the 'gaussianff' expression family was used; significance values were corrected for genomic inflation factors using lamba gc (test.stat = qchisq(1.0 - p.val, df = 1)' 'lambda.gc = median(dea_df\$test.stat) / qchisq(0.5, 1).23
+Gene expression values for singlegene deletions within a cluster were compared to the background set of all deletions.
+Differentially expressed genes for each cluster were calculated using the differentialGeneTest() function in Monocle 3.
+Because the expression datasets were microarray-derived rather than count-based RNA-seq data, the "gaussianff" expression family was used; significance values were corrected for genomic inflation factors using lamba gc26.

 Benchmarking with known interacting pairs.
-To test the ability of UMAP distance, and other distance metrics, to capture known interactions, we used a curated consensus set of protein complexes derived from two large, high-throughput mass spectrometry datasets and GO interactions.2 The consensus set was transformed into a pairwise Boolean interaction matrix based on whether or not each pair had been observed together in the known complex set.
-Using the subset of pairs that were found in the set of 1484 single gene deletion transcriptome datasets, for each gene pair, we calculated Euclidean distance in UMAP space, and used cumulative distance cutoffs to quantify the number of true and false interacting pairs and generate a receiver operating characteristic (ROC) curve.
+To test the ability of UMAP distance, and other distance metrics, to capture known interactions, we used a curated consensus set of protein complexes derived from two large, high-throughput mass spectrometry datasets and GO interactions2.
+The consensus set was transformed into a pairwise Boolean interaction matrix based on whether or not each pair had been observed together in the known complex set.
+Using the subset of pairs that were found in the set of 1484 single-gene deletion transcriptome datasets, for each gene pair, we calculated Euclidean distance in UMAP space.
+We then used these distances, along with labels for true and false interacting gene pairs derived from gold standard interaction datasets, to generate receiver operating characteristic (ROC) and precision/recall curves with the PRROC package in R27.